Tillymolete/alx-system_engineering-devops/README.md

-Prints the path name of the current working directory
+shows list of files in the directory